gohugoio/hugo/content/getting-started/configuration.md

 ---
 title: Configuring Hugo
 linktitle: Configuration
-description: Hugo's defaults are often enough that no configuration is needed.
-However, a site config file can provide highly granular control over how your site is rendered.
+description: Often the default settings are good enough, but the config file can provide highly granular control over how your site is rendered.
 date: 2013-07-01
 publishdate: 2017-01-02
 lastmod: 2017-03-05